eonwilsun/Indesign-Update/README.md

 4. Reconstructs the IDML file with modifications
 5. Maintains all InDesign formatting, styles, and layout elements

-### Translate Mode (Glossary)
+### Translate Mode (CSV Glossary)
-This project supports translation without external APIs using your own term glossary.
+This project supports translation without external APIs using your own term glossary in CSV format.

 - Upload a CSV or JSON file with language columns
 - Choose source (optional) and target language